-All of these problems have their own relatively easy solutions and it won’t hurt to know what these solutions are so you know what is being done to your watch when it is being repaired.
+All of these problems have their own relatively easy solutions and it won’t hurt to know what these solutions are so that you know what is being done to your watch when it is being repaired.

 Mechanical failures happen when a certain amount of “dirt” accumulates within the movement that can set the watch’s accuracy off.

-To fix this a watchmaker will simply disassemble the watch and clean the movement carefully and the watch should be back to normal.
-This is one of the most common reasons why a quartz watch would need to be repaired.
+To fix this a watchmaker will simply disassemble the watch and clean the movement carefully, and the watch should be back to normal.

 The coil can be damaged by a screwdriver or even just a fingernail hitting it, and this sometimes happens when an inexperienced person tries to replace the battery.

 Oxidation Around The Battery

-All one would have to do is take out the affected parts of the watch and clean them, usually, corroded metals will be cleaned and polished with polishing paste to get the watch working again.
+All one would have to do is take out the affected parts of the watch and clean them.
+Usually, corroded metals will be cleaned and polished with polishing paste to get the watch working again.

-Defect Tuning Fork Crystal
+Defective Tuning Fork Crystal

 This is the rarest reason for a malfunctioning quartz watch, but it can be caused by extreme changes in temperature or by extreme shock.